anthonydb/practical-sql/resources.md

 [pspg](https://github.com/okbob/pspg/): Formats the output of psql into sortable, scrollable tables with support for several color themes.

 ### PostgreSQL News

+Here’s a collection of online resources you can use to stay informed:

 [EDB Blog](https://www.enterprisedb.com/blog/): Posts from the team at EnterpriseDB, a PostgreSQL services company that provides the Windows installer referenced in this book.